finnbar/beanstalk/README.md

 # Beanstalk

 Beanstalk is a Discord bot for Android: Netrunner.
-I wrote a little about it [here][blog].
+This is solely written by Doug Black, with minor changes by me to make the prefix not collide with a collection of other bots.
+Doug wrote a little about it [here][blog].

 ### Screenshots